Insights

 Once BIC EAM has been purchased and activated, all users will be able to access Insights through the Insights menu item in the left menu bar.
 Here you will see a collection of predefined tiles.
 If you click on an Insight within the Matrix and Map sections, the relevant information is displayed and shown in a 2D grid layout.

 Each Insight has a default coloring for its main objects.
-To change the coloring of the main objects, click the Coloring option in the Settings tab in the right sidebar.
+To change the coloring of the main objects, click the Settings option in the Options tab in the right sidebar.
 This list contains all compatible attributes of the main object type.

-As soon as you select a new attribute for coloring, the color display in the selected Insight automatically updates.
+As soon as you select a new attribute for coloring under the Coloring option, the color display in the selected Insight automatically updates.
 The legend at the bottom of the view also adapts to the new attribute.

 How can I change the reference date of the data for Insights?